The Best Resource Guide for Staging Furniture

 Sometimes deciding on what staging prop or decor item works with a piece can become a struggle.
 To help alleviate some of that struggle you should make the color wheel your best friend.
 It’s as simple as pairing colors opposite of one another.

-On more times that I can remember I referred to the color wheel and realized that I needed something in a different color for a piece that I was working on.
+On more times than I can remember I referred to the color wheel and realized that I needed something in a different color for a piece that I was working on.
 I often think about staging a piece before I even finish it.
 For example, while painting this turquoise desk I referred to the wheel and noticed that orange works with blue.
 I didn’t have anything orange to stage with so I am a bit embarrassed to admit that I ran out and bought orange flowers specifically for staging this desk.

 If nothing else I hope I have helped you either with staging ideas or inspiration.
 Maybe you will look at home décor and color in a different way now.
 Are you running to CVS yet? 🙂